michaelpoi/django-post_office/docs/source/usage.rst

 Multilingual Templates
 ------------------------------

-In post_office you can create and send templates in multiple languages.
+In sendmail you can create and send templates in multiple languages.
 For this simply edit your ``settings.py``:

 Default templates language can be changed in ``settings.LANGUAGE_CODE``